tlhunter/mig/README.md

 # `mig` the universal database migration runner

 `mig` is a database migration runner that is distributed as precompiled binaries.
 The goal is to have a universal migration runner, one that is useful for projects written in any language.
 Gone are the days of learning a new technology when switching to a project written in Python or Node.js or Ruby.
-No longer sift through stack traces or install dependencies for languages that you don't usually work with.
+No longer sift through stack traces or install dependencies for unfamiliar languages.
 Simply download a binary and write SQL queries.

 ![mig list screenshot](./docs/screenshot-mig-list.png)